pachecodt/CovidChatbot/README.md

 This project was designed to answer questions regarding COVID.
 Information base used: [WHO](https://www.who.int/) (World Health Organization).

-Many people do not have up-to-date information about covid.
+Many people don't have up-to-date information about covid.
 In this case they can chat with this bot as if they would to a close friend.
 You can see a sample conversation in the image below:

 You can ask as many questions as you'd like, and whichever ones you want.